 When I visited this place, I chose the circular route III (Percurso do Rio) that starts and ends at the Environmental Interpretation Centre (Centro de Interpretação Ambiental).

-This 3-km route will show the most beautiful places of the natural reserve in just one hour.
+This 3-km route will show the most beautiful places of the nature reserve in just one hour.

 You can also visit the website of the reserve to check some photographs and information about the walking routes, for example.
 When you click a name of a walking route, you’ll have access to more information about that specific route and you can also download a leaflet in Portuguese or in English.